Permutation Tests for Infection Graphs: Introduction

 A scientific motivation for graph hypothesis testing is a case when a practitioner wants to decide whether a disease is spreading according to a fixed hypothesized graph structure (or a particular graph topology) versus completely random transmissions, which would correspond to an empty graph.
 Another plausible scenario is when a scientist wants to test a long-standing hypothesis that a genetic network follows a particular connectivity pattern, versus a proposed alternative involving the addition or removal of certain edges.
 In a third setting, one might encounter two distinct graphs representing connections between individuals on different social network platforms, and hypothesize that information diffusion is governed by one graph instead of the other.

-Our work significantly broadens the scope of existing approaches, as follows: (i) we model information spreads more realistically by introducing random spreading external to the network; (ii) we drop the restrictive ``independent neighborhoods'' assumption, which masks any knowledge of the identity of specific individuals in the hypothesized graphs; and (iii) we provide a novel permutation-based algorithm for the graph testing problem in these settings.
+Our work significantly broadens the scope of existing approaches, as follows: (i) we model information spreads more realistically by introducing random spreading external to the network; (ii) we drop the restrictive ``independent neighborhoods'' assumption, which masks any knowledge of the identity of specific individuals in the hypothesized graphs; and (iii) we provide novel algorithms for the graph testing problem in these settings.
 Our permutation test is attractive in that it is easy to compute and bypasses the need to estimate any model parameters involved in the spreading process.
 This also leads to a relatively simple analysis of risk bounds for concrete graph topologies, as developed in our examples.
 Notably, the numerical results illustrate settings in which our algorithms succeed, whereas previously existing tests do not lead to meaningful conclusions.

+For general graphs, i.e., cases where these symmetries do not exist, we provide a computationally-intensive method for hypothesis testing based on a sufficiently fine discretization of the null hypothesis space using a simple data-processing inequality argument.
+Importantly, we can test slight differences in edge structure between graphs, which is not possible via permutation tests.
+This also allows us to a build confidence set for the underlying graph structure, but it is computationally feasible only for small graphs.

 The remainder of the paper is organized as follows: In Section~\ref{sec: setup}, we describe the infection spreading model and invariant statistics considered in our theory.
 In Section~\ref{sec: main results}, we outline our graph testing procedure and state the corresponding theoretical guarantees.
 Section~\ref{sec: examples} discusses some illustrative special cases and provides explicit risk bounds.
 In Section~\ref{secCloserLook}, we analyze our test statistics more closely in relation to likelihood ratio tests and Hunt-Stein theory for maximin tests.
-In Section~\ref{sec: extensions}, we derive extensions of our general theory to composite tests.
+In Section~\ref{sec:general_graphs}, we discuss our method for testing graphs based on discretization.
 Section~\ref{secHIV} describes an application of our methods to an HIV infection graph.
 Section~\ref{sec: discuss} concludes our discussion.
 Additional theory, simulations, and proofs are provided in the Appendices.